dan-fritchman/Thesis/content.md

 And many more.

+FIXME: a passage on their primitives / generators

 Our own research team has long had a valuable partnership with Intel.
 Recent BWRC research has included IC designs for computer architecture, SERDES, wireless transceivers, and more implemented in Intel's process technologies, primarily the popular 16nm FinFET.
-The same technology was used for the 2022 and 2023 editions of the educational chips described in (FIXME: course ref).
+The same technology was used for the 2022 and 2023 editions of the educational chips described in [@burnett2018] and [@guo2023osci].
 This partnership was largely how this work came to consider analog PnR, and particularly PnR through ALIGN.
 The ALIGN "PDK" developed by the Intel team serves as a central ingredient.

 Working with external corporate (and especially academic) partners produced a related, non-technical realization: we have a really significant "not invented here" syndrome.
 Especially when alternative home-grown offerings have "Berkeley", right in the name, right up front.
 This is in part the nature of our field; industry IC designers are quite inept at sharing between institutions too.
 This is in part due to technical shortcomings, particularly in the tangled pile of EDA software and PDK content which tends to be so difficult to share, both technically and contractually.
 It is also cultural.
 Working with collaborators one cannot directly tap on the shoulder requires commitments to a number of topics at which IC designers, and especially researchers, and _especially_ grad students, don't really excel.
 Documentation and "design for understandability" are prime examples.